Stacey Schroeder

 Stacey Schroeder is an American film editor.
-Schroeder's credits include episodes of She-Hulk: Attorney at Law; Poolman, directed by Chris Pine; Cinderella and Blockers, directed by Kay Cannon; Sonic the Hedgehog, directed by Jeff Fowler; The Disaster Artist, directed by James Franco; and the pilot of Fox's The Last Man on Earth, directed by Phil Lord and Chris Miller, for which she was nominated for the Primetime Emmy Award for Outstanding Single-Camera Picture Editing for a Comedy Series in 2015.
+Schroeder's credits include Now You See Me: Now You Don't, directed by Ruben Fleischer; episodes of She-Hulk: Attorney at Law; Cinderella and Blockers, directed by Kay Cannon; Sonic the Hedgehog, directed by Jeff Fowler; The Disaster Artist, directed by James Franco; and the pilot of Fox's The Last Man on Earth, directed by Phil Lord and Chris Miller, for which she was nominated for the Primetime Emmy Award for Outstanding Single-Camera Picture Editing for a Comedy Series in 2015.